Chapter 3: Student Accountability

-For example, a student may leave a window open during cold weather causing burst pipes and the flooding of student rooms and common areas.
+For example, a student may leave a window open during sub-freezing weather causing burst pipes and the flooding of student rooms and common areas.
 Or, a student may cause a fire triggering the building’s sprinkler system causing both water and smoke damage to student rooms and common areas.
 In these cases, the students committing the acts may be held responsible not only for accountability purposes, but also for the financial losses suffered by other students and the University resulting from these events.
 Students may be held financially responsible for damages or losses resulting from accidents or negligence.
 Students who suffer losses under such circumstances must take their claims to their own homeowners or renters insurance carriers.
 These companies may subrogate the claims to the carrier of the responsible student’s insurance.

 (Note: Among the most common occurrences is water damage caused by the triggering of interior sprinklers as a result of horseplay, or hanging objects from sprinkler heads.)